datarichard/happy-nets/README.md

 The variables included in the analysis were:

-> 'losat' How satisfied are you with your life
+> 1.  'losat', How satisfied are you with your life
-> 'losatyh' Your health
+> 2.  'losatyh', Your health
-> 'losateo' Your employment opportunities
+> 3.  'losateo', Your employment opportunities
-> 'losatfs' Your financial situation
+> 4.  'losatfs', Your financial situation
-> 'losatft' The amount of free time you have
+> 5.  'losatft', The amount of free time you have
-> 'losathl' The home in which you live
+> 6.  'losathl', The home in which you live
-> 'losatlc' Feeling part of your local community
+> 7.  'losatlc', Feeling part of your local community
-> 'losatnl' The neighbourhood in which you live
+> 8.  'losatnl', The neighbourhood in which you live
-> 'losatsf' How safe you feel
+> 9.  'losatsf', How safe you feel
-> 'lssupnh' I often need help from others
+> 10. 'lssupnh', I often need help from others
-> 'lssupac' I don't have anyone I can confide in
+> 11. 'lssupac', I don't have anyone I can confide in
-> 'lssuplt' I have no one to lean on
+> 12. 'lssuplt', I have no one to lean on
-> 'lssupvl' I often feel very lonely
+> 13. 'lssupvl', I often feel very lonely
-> 'ghmh' mental health
+> 14. 'ghmh', mental health

 This includes all the life satisfaction variables, as well as social support variables, but not the financial, personal control or relationship variables in Experiment 1 (to be done)